TRaSH-Guides/Guides/docs/Radarr/Radarr-setup-custom-formats.md

 !!! fail ""

-    Make sure you don't check the BR-DISK, The reason why I didn't select the WEB-DL 720p is because you will find hardly any releases that aren't done as 1080p WEB-DL
+    Make sure you don't check the BR-DISK.
+The reason why I didn't select the WEB-DL 720p is because you will hardly find any releases that aren't done as 1080p WEB-DL

 ??? example "The following workflow will be applied:"

     - It will download WEB-DL 1080p for the streaming movies you see more often lately.
     - It will upgrade till Bluray-1080p when available.
-    - The downloaded media will be upgraded to any of the added Custom Formats till a score of 9999.
+    - The downloaded media will be upgraded to any of the added Custom Formats until a score of 9999.

-    So why such a ridiculous high `Upgrade Until Custom` and not a score of `100` ?
+    So why such a ridiculously high `Upgrade Until Custom` and not a score of `100`?

-    Because I'm to lazy to calculate the maximum for every of my used Quality Profile and I want it to upgrade to the highest as possible anyway.
+    Because I'm too lazy to calculate the maximum for every Quality Profile I use, and I want it to upgrade to the highest possible score anyway.

 !!! tip